tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)
 * To watch an example class lecture, go here: [20.2 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1db75f98-e59c-417f-a885-ab28004ce71c) Note that this video may not reflect the most recent lesson plan.